Materials Science and Engineering (Course 3)

 2-3-4 units.
 HASS-A

-Centers around art history, design principles, sculptural concepts, and metallurgical processes.
-Covers metalsmithing techniques of enameling, casting, and hollowware.
-Students create artworks that interpret lecture material and utilize metalsmithing techniques and metal as means of expression.
-Also covers topics of art patronage, colonial influence upon arts production, and gender and class issues in making.
-Lectures and lab sessions supplemented by a visiting artist lecture and art museum field trip.
-Limited to 12.
+Exploration of metal arts, design principles, sculptural concepts, and metallurgical processes.
+Covers traditional fine metalsmithing techniques including soldering, casting, and forming.
+Students create artworks that interpret lecture material and utilize metalsmithing as a means of expression.
+Engages a material culture lens to explore ideas of value, aesthetics, and meaning through object-making.
+Supplemented by visiting artist lectures and arts sector field trips.
+Limited to 9.

 3.096 Architectural Ironwork